-The Karoo Erdvark Trail starts approximately 80km from Beaufort West, in the Northern Cape's Nuweland Mountains.
+The Karoo Erdvark Trail lies about 80km from Beaufort West, in the Northern Cape's Nuweland Mountains.
 This green flag accredited hiking trail is located on a working sheep farm, offering a variety of hiking terrain.

 Participants start from the same point each day, but complete four different hiking trails in as many days.
 Accommodation options on the farm include a traditional Karoo farmhouse or a shed, both of which come with all the basic amenities.

 The first section of the trail, Tafelkop, is 13.3km and will take you between six and eight hours to complete.
 The sections then get shorter each day, allowing you to spend more time enjoying the scenery.

 The Aar Trail on day two is about 9km, requiring around five hours of hiking.
 Day three's Piekniekval Trail is 6.2km, while the Bulhoek Trail on day four is just 5.8km, allowing a leisurely conclusion to your adventure.